 Cinnamon and Blood Sugar

 Research has suggested that cinnamon may help control blood sugar.
-However, the effects resulted from using whole cinnamon or its extract, not cinnamon essential oil.
+However, the effects resulted from using whole cinnamon or its extract, not essential oil.
 Research from the USDA suggests using one-half teaspoon of cinnamon extract a day could dramatically improve blood sugar, cholesterol, LDL cholesterol, and triglycerides in people with type 2 diabetes.

-As for the essential oil, the 2022 meta-analysis study, Antidiabetic Potential of Volatile Cinnamon Oil, found that cinnamon essential oil studies show the oil improves "fasting blood glucose, fasting insulin, and improvement in both anatomy and function of kidney and liver cells."
+As for the essential oil, the 2022 meta-analysis, Antidiabetic Potential of Volatile Cinnamon Oil, found that cinnamon essential oil studies show the oil improves "fasting blood glucose, fasting insulin, and improvement in both anatomy and function of kidney and liver cells."
 However, many studies were on animals, and more research with humans is needed.

 You might like these